jphalimi/PythonForMIC/Doc/library/curses.rst

 .. method:: window.cursyncup()

-   Update the current cursor position of all the ancestors of the window to reflect the current cursor position of the window.
+   Updates the current cursor position of all the ancestors of the window to reflect the current cursor position of the window.